 Regional Informational Meetings:

-- The Bureau of Long-Term Support [formerly the Bureau of Developmental Disabilities Services], in the Department of Health Services, Division of Long Term Care, conducted five regional informational meetings during the months of April and May of 2004.
+- The Bureau of Long-Term Support [formerly the Bureau of Developmental Disabilities Services], in the Department of Health Services, Division of Medicaid Services (formerly, the Division of Long Term Care), conducted five regional informational meetings during the months of April and May of 2004.

-- The regional meetings provided the opportunity for ICF/ID providers and county representatives to discuss the initiative.
+- The regional meetings provided the opportunity for ICF/IID providers and county representatives to discuss the initiative.

 - This website was developed, taking the questions posed at the listening sessions into account.